Ppillewan/katacoda-scenarios-1/BD-Centos/step2.md

 This is your Second step.

-1. Let's focus on the keys aspects of image building
+Let's focus on the keys aspects of image building

-    a.
-Create a new catalog image
+1. Create a new catalog image
-    b.
-Add few roles
+2. Add few roles
-    c.
-Autogenerate the new application configuration scripts & package them
+3. Autogenerate the new application configuration scripts & package them
-    d.
-Pull the docker image from external repository or registry (ex: dockerhub)
+4. Pull the docker image from external repository or registry (ex: dockerhub)
-    e.
-Package the docker image in the bin file
+5. Package the docker image in the bin file
-    f.
-Save the catalog
+6. Save the catalog
-    g.
-Package the sources & catlog to the bin file
+7. Package the sources & catlog to the bin file

 ## Task 4